 - Prevention of dog overpopulation

-As aforementioned, if canines are fixed before they reach puberty (around 6 months old), they’ll usually grow to be bigger than dogs which receive the treatment after puberty.
+As aforementioned, if canines are fixed before they reach puberty (around 6 months old), they’ll usually grow to be smaller than dogs that receive the treatment after puberty.

 Many vets recommend that females be spayed at 6 months, as the surgery requires general anesthetics.
 Placing young puppies under anesthetics poses more risks than with somewhat more mature dogs.
 In addition, some veterinarians suggest that dogs reach puberty before they get spayed, which typically is between 5 - 9 months old.
 But advanced protocols and modern technology permit most veterinarian offices to safely anesthetize even the smallest of pets.
 An animal hospital that has a highly trained team might be able to spay puppies at 2 - 3 months old.
 Speak with your veterinarian about the best point to neuter or spay your pup and the puppy neutering cost.